 Sustainability.
 The ESG Committee works in cooperation with management to regularly assess the Company's strategy, programs, and policies in light of the evolving public policy landscape with respect to sustainability-related matters.
-The ESG Committee's oversight responsibilities include, among other things, (i) the Company's ESG strategy, programs, and policies; (ii) strategic response to stakeholder expectations and concerns regarding sustainability and climate-related risks and opportunities; (iii) climate-related public policy trends and regulatory matters; (iv) the Company's social responsibility programs and policies, including human capital management; and (v) input to the Company's annual reporting and disclosure regarding sustainability.
+The ESG Committee's oversight responsibilities include, among other things, (i) the Company's ESG strategy, programs, and policies and sustainability goals and metrics; (ii) strategic response to stakeholder expectations and concerns regarding sustainability, climate-related and other ESG risks and opportunities; (iii) climate-related public policy trends and regulatory matters; (iv) the Company's social responsibility programs and policies, including human capital management; and (v) input to the Company's annual reporting and disclosure regarding sustainability.